 Although it has a similar smell, due to its anethole content (2), it should not be confused with aniseed (Pimpinella anisum L.), a spice belonging to a different botanical family (Apiaceae).

-For centuries, star anise has been used in traditional medicine (1) for numerous inflammatory illnesses (skin inflammation and rheumatism), stomach pain, vomiting and insomnia (4).
-Traditional Chinese medicine also prescribes it as a powerful stimulant, expectorant and aphrodisiac, and in infusions in case of rheumatism (2).
+For centuries, star anise has been used (1) for numerous inflammatory conditions (skin inflammation and rheumatism), stomach pain, vomiting and insomnia (4).
+Traditional Chinese medicine also recommends it as a powerful stimulant, expectorant and aphrodisiac, and in infusions in case of rheumatism (2).

-Star anise continues to be a widely used natural remedy.
+Star anise continues to be a spice widely used.
 Rich in shikimic acid, it is a primary precursor in the production of anti-influenza drugs (2).
 It is also a popular flavouring agent for drinks and pastries.

 Star anise is recommended in case of dyspeptic disorders (mild gastrointestinal spasms, slow digestion etc.) and coughs and colds (5).
 It has digestive, carminative (helps expel gas) and spasmolytic properties (6).